dimkr/tootik/README.md

 This is an expensive but common operation that involves outgoing HTTPS requests.
 Therefore, to protect underpowered servers against heavy load and a big number of concurrent outgoing requests, the maximum number of outgoing requests is capped, concurrent attempts to resolve the same user are blocked and the resolver is a long-lived object that reuses connections.

+## Moved Accounts

+If a user follows a federated user with the `movedTo` attribute set and the new account's `alsoKnownAs` attribute points back to the old account, follow requests are sent to the new user and old requests are cancelled.

 ## Notes

 The "notes" table holds posts and allows fast search of posts by author, replies to a post and so on.